 Chris Saines, CNZM is Director of the Queensland Art Gallery | Gallery of Modern Art (QAGOMA)

-We look forward to exhibiting this work along with other key Boyd works in the Collection such as the 1948 Berwick landscape and Gafney’s Creek, and paintings by other Australian modernists including Sidney Nolan, Russell Drysdale, Albert Tucker and William Dobell.
+Sleeping bride is currently exhibited with other key Boyd works in the Collection such as the 1948 Berwick landscape and Gafney’s Creek, and paintings by other Australian modernists including Sidney Nolan, Russell Drysdale, Albert Tucker and William Dobell.

 One of the most significant individual works of Australian art ever gifted to the Collection, Sleeping bride comes from Paul Taylor in memory of his parents, Eric and Marion Taylor.
 The Taylors were passionately committed to family, education, community and service.
 For Paul and his wife Sue, the gift made in their memory makes a compelling contribution to the QAGOMA Collection.